410 Award Exhibition

 I was hoping to gain momentum from this, but in 2020 the COVID-19 pandemic hit and I lost the opportunity to present my work.
 On April 8, the day after a state of emergency was declared in seven prefectures, including Osaka, I was shocked to find myself walking through the deserted streets.

-"PRESENCE" is a photobook capturing city scenes during the coronavirus pandemic.
+"PRESENCE" is a photo book capturing scenes from the city during the coronavirus pandemic.

 "I had no idea the architecture was so beautiful."